Nili N. Alai, MD, FAAD

 What is Mohs micrographic surgery (MMS)?
 Why is the procedure called Mohs?

-Mohs micrographic surgery is a minor surgical procedure and special method of removing skin cancers using local anesthesia (numbing).
+Mohs micrographic surgery is a surgical procedure and special method of removing skin cancers using local anesthesia (numbing).
 The majority of cases are performed in the physician's office.
 Mohs is a very precise, highly detailed technique whereby small layers of skin are sequentially removed and immediately examined under the microscope until the samples indicate that the skin cancer is completely removed.

 The procedure uses frozen sections of skin that are then stained with special dyes.
 The dyed frozen pieces of skin are further examined under the microscope and a tumor map is drawn by the Mohs surgeon.
 The freezing process allows an immediate examination of the entire tumor margin and tissue histology (microscopic examination of cells).